Dashboard of transmedia indicators to analyse French televisual archives.

 datavisualization, big data, cloud computing, research, media history

-My objective was twofold : take advantage of the new data lake architecture offering new opportunities of archives analysis to study new metadata that were still little used, and develop new indicators to analyze the structure and content of televisual programs since 1950.
-This involved cooperation of two teams, historians and engineers, that usually don't communicate in order to create an interdisciplinary tool that would benefit both.
+Every month, media historians and documentalists publish thematic analyses of the media in a newspaper called InaStat.
+So far, they have mostly conducted studies on TV news, because it is a program known to be well described in the database.
+Other programs were rarely studied.
+My goal was twofold: to take advantage of the new data lake architecture, which offers new possibilities for archival analysis, to study new metadata that were still little used, and to develop new indicators to analyze the structure and content of television programs since 1950.
+This involved the collaboration of two teams, historians and engineers, who don't usually communicate with each other, to create an interdisciplinary tool that would benefit both.

 InaStat newspaper